March 2013

 Doing the dishes

-Children at the current school
+Children at the current school building

 Laundry Day

+In the future, we want to build a clinic and hire a Haitian doctor.
 Another important long-term goal is to find ways to develop the local economy, possibly through growing coffee, or starting a bakery.

 Previous